Bodhisattva Program

 Expectations:

-1) Attend Sunday services.
+1) Attend Sunday Service

 For more information, please email Rev. Kunga Nyima Drotos.